Communicating the sum of sources over a network: Analysis of Case 3

-The notion of a color is useful for the set of graphs under case 3, since we can show that there can never be an edge between nodes of different colors.
-We exploit this property extensively below. \begin{lemma} Consider a graph $G$, with sources, $s_i, i = 1, \dots, 3$, and terminals $t_j, j = 1, \dots 3$, such that it does not have any $(3,3), (2,3)$ or $(3,2)$ nodes.
-There does not exist an edge between $(2,2)$ nodes of different color in $G$. \end{lemma} \begin{proof} Assume otherwise and consider two $(2,2)$ nodes $v_1$ and $v_2$ such that $\text{col}(v_1) \neq \text{col}(v_2)$, for which there is an edge $(v_1, v_2)$ in $G$.
-Note that if the source colors of $\text{col}(v_1)$ and $\text{col}(v_2)$ are different, then $v_2$ has to be a $(3,2)$ node, which is a contradiction.
-Likewise, if the terminal colors of $\text{col}(v_1)$ and $\text{col}(v_2)$ are different, then $v_1$ has to be a $(2,3)$ node, which is also a contradiction. \end{proof}
+The notion of an $st$-label is useful for the set of graphs under case 3, since we can show that there can never be an edge between nodes of different $st$-labels. \begin{claim} Consider a graph $G$, with sources, $s_i, i = 1, \dots, 3$, and terminals $t_j, j = 1, \dots 3$, such that it does not have any $(3,3), (2,3)$ or $(3,2)$ nodes.
+There does not exist an edge between $(2,2)$ nodes of different $st$-labels in $G$. \end{claim} \begin{proof} Assume otherwise and consider two $(2,2)$ nodes $v_1$ and $v_2$ such that \stl($v_1$) $\neq$ \stl($v_2$), for which there is an edge $(v_1, v_2)$ in $G$.
+Note that if the source labels of \stl($v_1$) and \stl($v_2$) are different, then $v_2$ has to be a $(3,2)$ node, which is a contradiction.
+Likewise, if the terminal labels of \stl($v_1$) and \stl($v_2$) are different, then $v_1$ has to be a $(2,3)$ node, which is also a contradiction. \end{proof}

-Lemma~\ref{claim:sep_color_subgraphs} implies that we are free to assign any coding coefficients on a subgraph induced by nodes of one color, without having to worry about the effect of this on another subgraph induced by nodes of a different color (simply because there is no such effect).
+Claim~\ref{claim:sep_color_subgraphs} implies that we are free to assign any coding coefficients on a subgraph induced by nodes of one $st$-label, without having to worry about the effect of this on another subgraph induced by nodes of a different $st$-labels (simply because there is no such effect).